ShipEngine/connect-website/cli.md

 #### Arguments

 ##### `path`
-By default, the `shipengine init` command will create a new app in the current directory, but you can optionally specify a different path.
-For example, `shipengine init my-new-app` will create the app in a new sub-directory named "my-new-app".
+By default, the `connect init` command will create a new app in the current directory, but you can optionally specify a different path.
+For example, `connect init my-new-app` will create the app in a new sub-directory named "my-new-app".

 Run Your App Locally
 --------------------------
-The `shipengine start` command starts a local server that allows you to invoke your app's methods using [our Postman collection](#coming-soon).
+The `connect start` command starts a local server that allows you to invoke your app's methods using [our Postman collection](#coming-soon).
 The server monitors your source code and automatically reloads your app whenever changes are detected, so if you find a bug, you can fix it and immediately retry.

 > **PRO TIP:** You can use the [VSCode debugger](https://code.visualstudio.com/docs/editor/debugging) to set breakpoints, step through your code line-by-line, and inspect variables at runtime.
 Just press `F5` to start a debug session.

 ```
-shipengine start [OPTIONS]
+connect start [OPTIONS]
 ```

 #### Options